ShadowLong92/EmployeeDataSE/README.md

 Employee Data Standard Edition
 ==============================
+This project was created for practical student for local government office.
-Basic and simple employee profile offline database (Malaysia Language)
+Basic and simple employee profile offline database (Malay Language) Free and Open Source project, licensed under GNU GPL 2.0

 Building
 ========
 It's recommended to use Microsoft Visual Studio 2010 only.
-Open and start Build program.
+Open and start Build program by pressing F5 (debug mode)

 Installation
 ============